 Meneses said adrenaline carried her through the next few minutes.

-She called out to the other bystanders that they needed something to break the glass, and another man swam to the car with a tire iron, Meneses said.
+She called out to the other bystanders that they needed something to break the glass, and Ryan quickly swam out carrying a tire iron, Meneses said.

-Water continued flooding into the car, and for a frightening moment, Meneses said, the car and occupant sank out of her sight.
+The car’s rear window remained above the water, however, so Meneses decided to break it open.
+Water began flooding through the hole, and, for a frightening moment, Meneses said, the car – and Pauley – sank out of her sight.

-“I started panicking,” she said.
+“I started panicking,” Meneses said.
 “I thought I made a mistake.”

 Then, the driver successfully freed himself from the car and came to the surface.